Adelic toric varieties and adelic loop groups: Proalgebraic completion of a toric variety

 Because of \eqref{diagram_V}, we immediately have:

 \begin{proposition} Consider a projective toric variety and its proalgebraic completion.
-The fiber of the moment map of the completion over the points lying on an $m$-dimensional face of the Delzant polytope is isomorphic to the $m$-dimensional solenoidal torus $\left(\C^{*}_\Q\right)^{m}$.
+The fiber of the moment map of the completion over the points lying on an $m$-dimensional face of the Delzant polytope is isomorphic to the $m$-dimensional solenoidal torus $\left(S^{1}_\Q\right)^{m}$.
 In particular, the proper codimension one faces of the polytope correspond to the singular divisors and there are as many cusps as vertices of the polytope. \end{proposition}

-As an example, consider the projective space $\C P^{2}$.
+As an example, consider the projective space $\C P^{2}$ and its proalgebraic completion $\C P^{2}_\Q$.
 The respective Delzant polytope is pictured in Figure \ref{Fiber_Dimension}.
-At the vertices there are cusp singularities, at the edges the fiber is $\C^{*}_\Q$ and in the interior the fiber is $\left(\C^{*}_\Q\right)^{2}$.
+The vertices correspond to cusp singularities, at the edges the moment map's fiber is $S^{1}_\Q$ and in the interior the fiber is $\left(S^{1}_\Q\right)^{2}$.